 When you contact an IOP about your needs, they will talk with you about the type of addiction you have.
 Generally, you will probably need to go through detox if you are addicted to:

 It is very easy to find an IOP near you.
-Here at The Evergreen at Northpoint, we offer this service, and our program is among the best in the state.
+Here at Northpoint the Evergreen, we offer this service, and our program is among the best in the state.

 We understand the situation you may be facing right now.
 If you have never sought treatment for your addiction, you may not know where to turn.
 If you have recently finished an inpatient rehab, you may wonder what the next step should be.
 Our staff can help to guide you and answer any questions you may have about IOP.